 In retrospect, I wish I’d waited to even try to attempt running until ALL of my discomfort was gone, even though my OB-GYN cleared me for exercise.
 I wanted to get back into running so badly, to feel like my “old” self, to get some of my normal morning routine back, that I ramped things up a little too hard and fast.
 That ultimately led to other injury flare-ups that force me to take another break from running.

-Even though I started with walk-run outings at 6 weeks, truly, I wish I’d waited until at least six months.
-I’m now nine months postpartum and am just now feeling normal again in my pelvic floor area.
+Even though I started with walk-run outings at 6 weeks, truly, I wish I’d waited until at least six months to attempt running It took until about 10 months postpartum until I was feeling normal again in my pelvic floor area.
 If you want to start running but things just feel “off”, please try to wait until you actually feel ready.
 In the grand scheme of a lifetime of running, three/six/nine months isn’t that long.
 The goal is to wait until running feels good, or at least not bad.

 And something I always try to remember is that I’d rather run long term than run today.

 I scheduled an appointment with a pelvic floor physical therapist when I was having a lot of pain and discomfort when I resumed running at six weeks (but it took me nearly another month to get in since she was so booked up!).
 So, I’d recommend seeing a pelvic floor PT while pregnant.
 Don’t wait until afterwards.
 Having an established relationship can help you be more proactive in your care since they may be able to advise you in advance on some basic things to work on post baby delivery, like breathing.
 (This is a free resource about breathing + pelvic floor function that’s great.)